markmoxon/elite-source-code-bbc-micro-cassette/README.md

  STX XX16+7
 ```

-But at least I had a buildable codebase I could work with, and that was real progress.
+But at least I now had a buildable codebase I could work with, and that was real progress.

 ### At last, a fully documented version

 Kieran's version gave me the leg-up that I needed to crack the problem.
-I started by copying Paul Brink's comments into Kieran's version, hoping that this would give me some clues to analysing the code, and some small, early hints of understanding gave me enough confidence to start working my way through the bits of the game that had always fascinated me.
+I started by copying Paul Brink's comments into Kieran's version, hoping that this would give me some clues to analysing the code, and some small, early glimmers of understanding gave me enough confidence to start poking my way through the bits of the game that had always fascinated me.

 I started with the text token system, then worked out the split-screen mode, and then moved on to the universe generation... and by then I was completely hooked.
 Every little step forward, I felt like I was unpicking a bit more of the story of two young developers creating a modern-day masterpiece; if you squint carefully, you can almost sense where the whole starts to become greater than the sum of the parts.
-Elite is the coding equivalent of "A Day in the Life", a mash-up between the Acorn world's Lennon and McCartney, with results that are just as seminal in their field.
+Elite is the coding equivalent of _A Day in the Life_, a mash-up between the Acorn world's very own Lennon and McCartney, with results that are just as seminal in their field.
 They say you should never meet your heroes, but grokking their source code... well, that's another matter altogether.

 This repository is the result.
-The aim is that anyone with a basic knowledge of 6502 assembly language and simple trigonometry will be able to read through the source code and not only understand what's going on, but be able appreciate the beauty and elegance of this exceptional piece of 1980s programming.
+The aim is that anyone with a basic knowledge of 6502 assembly language and simple trigonometry will be able to read through the source code and not only understand what's going on, but will also be able appreciate the beauty and elegance of this exceptional piece of 1980s programming.

 It has been a privilege to unravel the intricacies of Elite.
 I hope you enjoy the ride.